Bajali College: History

-Bhattadev University, Bajali, is the realization of a long cherished dream of the people of greater Bajali Sub-Division that came into being on 24 June 2019 after the first Vice-Chancellor of the University Prof. Birinchi Kr.
-Das assumed office.
-The university was upgraded from the erstwhile Bajali College which had a glorious history of more than six decades and was widely recognized as one of the prominent educational institutions of the state of Assam.
 The university was established by Bhattadev University Act, 2017 to which the Governor of Assam gave his assent on 16 October 2017.
 It is named after an illustrious son of Assam Baikunthanath Bhagavat Bhattacharya popularly known as Bhattadev, who is acknowledged as the father of Assamese prose.
 Bhattadev's erudition in Sanskrit grammar and literature, and his command over the Shrimadbhagavata purana earned him the title of Bhagavat Bhattacharya.